tonnamb/scholarly/README.md

 How it works:

-1. Search
+1. Enter search query to search [Crossref](http://search.crossref.org/) database
-2. Categorize some items to train Naive Bayes classifer
+2. Enter category for items to train your model.
+Try 'useful'
-3. Apply the classifier to the other items
+3. Click 'Apply machine learning' to see classification results

 Made with:
 * JavaScript